Health and Wellness

-Wearing cloth masks at all times when inside university buildings will be mandatory except when alone in a private office, eating at a campus dining facility, or when students are in their own residence hall rooms.
+Wearing recommended protective face masks at all times when inside university buildings will be mandatory except when alone in a private office, eating at a campus dining facility, or when students are in their own residence hall rooms.
 Special considerations and exemptions apply for those with specific needs.

-Wearing cloth masks in outdoor spaces will be encouraged, especially if social distancing isn’t possible.
+Wearing recommended protective face masks in outdoor spaces will be encouraged, especially if social distancing isn’t possible.

 If members of the general public who are not part of the UT community enter a campus building and refuse to wear a mask, they will be asked to leave.
 This is also true for contractors and vendors.